HuidaeCho/libdlusb/README.md

 I developed this UN*X library back in 2005 when I was using the Timex Data Link USB watch to transfer data between my laptop and watch.
 I do not maintain this library anymore since my watch broke a while ago.
 There were two projects forked from this library: [wxDatalinkUSB](http://wxdlusb.sourceforge.net) (wxWidgets GUI for this library) and [libdlusb-0.0.9-mac
 ](https://github.com/trishume/libdlusb-0.0.9-mac) (a port for Mac OS).
-This Git repository was imported from the latest version in my local CVS repository.
+This Git repository was imported from the latest version in my local CVS repository for archiving purposes.

 $Id: README,v 1.11 2005/11/21 06:41:21 geni Exp $